 Although they are too friendly towards adults, they may not be as such with children.
 Indeed, when left with children they don’t stop barking.

-The internet is loaded with stories about Teacup Pomeranian; you can search and learn about their temperament and behavior when accompanied by kids.
+The internet is loaded with stories about Teacup Pomeranians; you can search and learn about their temperament and behavior when accompanied by kids.
 Preferably, you’d better look for another breed if you want it to befriend your children.

 Teacup Pomeranian Colors

-Teacup Pomeranian varies in colors.
+Teacup Pomeranian varies in color.
 Some people fail to differentiate between these colors; others just associate it with orange.
 Let’s neatly examine the different and most common Teacup Pomeranian colors, to help you widen your knowledge :

 The reddish-orange dog is rarely found, and the color is sometimes referred to as rust color.
-The color is too dark and deep that some people think of it as red or pink teacup pomeranian.
+The color is too dark and deep that some people think of it as a red or pink teacup pomeranian.

 The coat is classified as white only if it is purely white, containing neither marks nor shades; otherwise, it will be categorized differently.
 In case of any existent marks, the coat is rather cream, not white.
-When born, the dog has an only solid color, and if it is to change, it does so as the dog grows.
+When born, the dog has only solid color, and if it is to change, it does so as the dog grows.

 The color has different shades, ranging from light to dark, which mislead people into seeing it as red.